Home

 Under Dennis Powells’ tenure, the choir developed to become essentially the choir it has become today.
 It accompanied the Wolverhampton Symphony Orchestra in many large scale works, including Vaughan-Williams’s ‘Sea Symphony’, Elgar’s ‘Dream of Gerontius’ and ‘Music Makers’, Tippet’s ‘A Child Of Our Time’, Constant Lambert’s ‘Rio Grande’, JS Bach’s ‘St Matthew Passions’? and ‘B Minor Mass’ and Handel’s ‘Messiah’.
 Dennis also conducted the choir in a number of smaller works by less well known composers, such as Moeran, Finzi and Poulenc.

 In 2006, David reluctantly took his leave of us, and was succeeded by Ian Clarke, already well known to the choir for his splendid organ and continuo playing in several of our concerts.
-Under Ian’s direction, the choir continues to develop its repertoire and skills, with performances of steadily increasing scale and musical quality.
-Membership currently stands at around 100 singers.
-Those interested in joining may be attracted by the policy of “no auditions”.
-The mix of old and new continues.
-Vaughan-Williams makes a welcome return in his centenary year.
+Under Ian’s direction, the choir continued to develop its repertoire and skills, with performances of steadily increasing scale and musical quality.

-The choir has frequently used local solo singers, including the baritone John Oxley who is a member of the choir.
-Other soloists are often drawn from past and present students of the Guildhall School of Music and we have over the years been fortunate enough to sing with young soloists who have later progressed to establish themselves as major performers on the concert stage.
+The choir has frequently used local solo singers, including the baritone John Oxley who was a member of the choir.
+Other soloists were often drawn from students of the Guildhall School of Music.
+We have over the years been fortunate enough to sing with young soloists who have later progressed to establish themselves as major performers on the concert stage.
 The choir has been accompanied over the years by a number of smaller orchestral groups, including most recently Chameleon Arts and the Orchestra da Chiesa.
 We have also been very fortunate in the pianists who have accompanied us both at rehearsals and performances.
 Anthea Podmore, our accompanist of very long standing, retired in 2006 and we were very pleased that the equally brilliant Beryl Beech was willing to join us.

-Since 2006, under Ian’s meticulous guidance there has been an amazing musical journey, taking in performances of some of the most famous and much-loved choral classics, documented elsewhere and on the web-site, as well as lighter pieces, generally for our Summer Concert programmes.
-Beryl has been such a delightful, sensitive, hard-working and talented accompanist for over twelve years, that it was hard in 2018 for the Choir to accept her decision to retire, though happily remaining with us as a strong soprano.
+Since 2006, under Ian’s meticulous guidance we made an amazing musical journey, taking in performances of some of the most famous and much-loved choral classics, documented elsewhere and on the web-site, as well as lighter pieces, generally for our Summer Concert programmes.
+Beryl was such a delightful, sensitive, hard-working and talented accompanist for over twelve years, that it was hard in 2018 for the Choir to accept her decision to retire, though happily remaining with us as a strong soprano.
 We were lucky indeed to be able to welcome Tony Bridgewater to follow on from her, bringing with him a wealth of experience, not just as an accompanist but also as a composer and performer, as well as willingly deputizing as MD from time to time.

 [This article has been condensed by Anthony Rathbone in 2008 from articles written in April 2000 by Dennis Powell, the choir's former conductor and by Giles Job, our archivist and member of the bass section, and recently updated (July 2019) by our then Chairman, Henry Ibberson.]